groverud/Foodcourt_management_system/README.md

 # Foodcourt_management_system
-A program in C++ that enables user account management, perform transactions, maintain a local database, allow other essential tasks for effective management.
+A program in C++ that enables user account management, perform transactions, maintain a local database and allows to conduct other essential tasks for effective management.